proleadin/symfony-survival-kit/Logging/README.md

 ::alert(string $sMessage, LogContext $logContext, array $aMetadata = []): void
 ::emergency(string $sMessage, LogContext $logContext, array $aMetadata = []): void
 ```
+Each log requires context to be specified.
+Possible log contexts are defined in [LogContext](LogContext.php).
+This class can be extended if additional context needed in the App.

 ### Debug Manager
+Bundle provides following endpoints (secured by api key - see `api_key` configuration option):
-Bundle provides `/debug-manager` endpoint to activate debug logs by context for given duration.
+- GET `/debug-manager` - interface to display/activate debug logs by context for given duration
+- GET `/debug-manager/update-config/{sContext}/{sExpiration}` - set context debug logs expiration time

+Debug Manager uses the [App cache](https://symfony.com/doc/current/cache.html#cache-configuration-with-frameworkbundle) internally to store config for log contexts - so make sure this is configured to use an adapter you want.
+There should be also set a value for the [cache.prefix.seed](https://symfony.com/doc/current/reference/configuration/framework.html#reference-cache-prefix-seed) configuration option in order to use the same cache namespace between deployments.